basarat/algorithms/src/heap/README.md

 left(3) = 2(3) + 1 = 7

 right(n) = 2n + 2

+parentLeft(n) = (n - 1) / 2
+parentRight(n) = (n - 2) / 2

+2n + 1 => left is odd
+2n + 2 => right is even

+parent(n) =>
+  n is even => (n - 2) / 2
+       else => (n - 1) / 2
 ```

+This useage of an array as the backing storage is one of the reasons why heaps are extremely popular i.e. there is no extra pointer overhead for object traversal, and furthermore, pointer traversal can be done with simple math, which can be done very efficiently with bit shifting tricks for powers of two.

 We start off by creating a generic class for a Heap for items of type T.
 Each data structure has its strenghts.
 The raison d'etre of the heap data structure is its O(logn) `insert` and `extract` operations.